0x416c6578/p8-firmware/docs/SPI.md

 # SPI

-The SPI is the LCD screen itself.
-Writing to this will do something to the screen.
+The SPI bus handles the display and flash memory (latter yet to be implemented).
 It appears that the code does some performance tuning by buffering.
 More research needed here.

 p8-firmware::setup calls fastSPI::initFastSPI() early in the process.
 This routine sets some GPIOs:
 - Output: LCD_SCK (the SPI clock on pin 2)